-The LGO & HO look at complaints about councils in a fair and independent way and their service is provided free.
+The LGO & HO look at complaints about local authorities in a fair and independent way and their service is provided free of charge.
 They are independent of all Government departments and have the same powers as the High Court to obtain information and documents.
-If they find the Council has done something wrong they will make recommendations to put things right.
+If they find the Authority has done something wrong they will make recommendations to put things right.

-The LGO & HO play a vital role as either an initial point of contact for people wishing to make a complaint, or if a person remains dissatisfied after the Authority has examined a matter.
-It is usual for them to refer a matter to the Authority to look into, if it has not done so previously.
+The LGO & HO play a vital role for people wishing to make a complaint.
+It is usual for them to refer a matter to the Authority to look into, if it has not done so previously; they class this type of complaint as "premature".